MicrosoftLearning/MB-310-Microsoft-Dynamics-365-Finance/Instructions/Labs/Optional Module 2 Lab 1 - Create a temporary credit limit for a customer.md

 ### Scenario

-You need to set up a temporary credit limit for customer US-003 in legal entity USMF.
+You need to set up a temporary credit limit for customer **US-003** in legal entity **USMF**.
 The current credit limit for the customer is $400,000, until the end of next month, the limit is $500,000.

 1. Open your **Dynamics 365 Finance** environment and using the **Company picker**, change the legal entity to **USMF**.